aws-samples/sample-logistics-agent-agentcore-runtime/README.md

 - Amazon VPC Endpoints for AWS Secrets Manager, Amazon Bedrock AgentCore Runtime, Amazon CloudWatch Logs, and AWS Systems Manager

-**Phase 2: Database seed helper infrastructure deployment with AWS CloudFormation**
+**Phase 2: Database helper infrastructure deployment with AWS CloudFormation**

 CloudFormation templates (YAML files) are used to deploy the infrastructure needed to seed the database: